rfc391/BioHub/README.md

 3. Submit a pull request

 ## License
-MIT License - see LICENSE file for details
+MIT License - see LICENSE file